Really? There’s a problem with eating too healthfully?

 Orthorexia: Fixation on righteous eating.
 Only eating ‘healthy’, quality foods.
 Healthy being defined as such in the eyes of the eater – one person’s ‘healthy’ food may another person’s ‘bad’ food.

-Not all healthy eating is over board.
+Not all healthy eating is overboard.
 Many of us strive to eat foods that will help us be and feel our best.
-It only becomes more serious when the need to eat healthy foods begins to spiral out of control.
+It only becomes more serious when the need to eat healthy foods spirals out of control.
 When a mania to eat only specific, pure foods starts interfering with daily life.
-When a person can no longer enjoy food prepared by a loved one or a restaurant for fear that it is unsafe or contaminated.
+When a person can no longer enjoy food prepared by a loved one or a restaurant for fear it is unsafe or contaminated.

 This is when food begins to control the person and their life, instead of the person controlling the food.

-Unlike anorexia or bulemia, orthorexia is not necessarily about wanting to become thin.
+Unlike anorexia or bulimia, orthorexia is not necessarily about wanting to become thin.
 It is the desire to eat perfectly.

 Though everyone has different Food Rules, in general, many people with orthorexia avoid foods with at least a few of the following:

-• Unhealthy fats (trans/saturated), sugar, or added salt
+Unhealthy fats (trans/saturated/'seed oils'), sugar, or added salt

 What foods someone includes or excludes is completely personal and based on their own experiences.

-Yes, many of us may be trying to avoid the same things in hopes to lead a healthier lifestyle; however, those with orthorexia may become anxious and upset – even terrified – at the prospect of eating one of those foods, and will do
+Yes, many of us may be trying to avoid the same things in hopes of leading a healthier lifestyle; however, those with orthorexia may become anxious and upset – even terrified – at the prospect of eating one of those foods, and will do

 anything to avoid them.

-It’s a fixation so extreme that that it can lead to severe malnutrition and even death.
+It’s a fixation so extreme that it can lead to severe malnutrition and even death.

 Some, or all, of the following behavior changes may be signs of impending orthorexia: